• Home

 Electronics Circuit Set

-This is a favourite of mine, particularly as it does double duty for science and technology ( making things and following instructions is technology, right?).
+This is a favourite of mine, particularly as it does double duty for science and technology (making things and following instructions is technology, right?).
 This was the biggest, best, electronics circuit set I could find, after weeks of research.
 I ordered it from the US and even with the extra postage costs, I thought it was a good buy.

-The components are tough and durable, as is the rigid storage box, this electronic circuit set will see the children right through to high school .
 It’s fun enough to be a toy as well as a homeschool science resource.
 My boys have been using it from the ages of 6 and 8, with a minimum of supervision, to help explain circuit diagrams initially and to make sure they don’t short circuit anything ( I find it’s best to let them build the circuit first from the instructions, before I check it and put the batteries in.)

-The boys started out making simple series and parallel circuits with light bulbs and switches and progressed to making things with sirens and alarms and all sorts of fun stuff.
 The components snap together, so no messing about with wires and crocodile clips as we did in my day.
 Circuits were always my favourite thing in school, I’m getting a lot of fun out of this kit, too.
 Elenco Snap Circuits SC-750R Student Training Program is available from Amazon.

 Science Board Game